Data Breach Prevention Strategies: Tips and Best Practices to Prevent Data Breaches

 Data breaches are caused by various factors, usually technical vulnerabilities, human error, and malicious intent.
 A strong data breach response involves understanding these causes and what it takes to prevent them.

-The average rate at cyber criminals steal data worldwide varies from year to year, but according to a report by the Ponemon Institute, the average cost of a data breach in 2021 was $4.24 million.
+The average rate at which cyber criminals steal data worldwide varies from year to year, but according to a report by the Ponemon Institute, the average cost of a data breach in 2021 was $4.24 million.

 The report also found that the average time to identify and contain a cyber attack was 287 days, which highlights the importance of taking proactive measures for data loss prevention.
 Other studies and reports have shown that the frequency of data breaches is increasing, making it a top concern for organizations of all sizes and industries.